Voinea-Radu/DatabaseManager/README.md

 3. [How to use](#how-to-use)

 ## Description
-A database manager lib that is based on hikariCP and adds programmatic data fetching and an ORM.
+A database manager lib that is based on Hibernate and makes the setup of it more straight forward.

 ## How to add to your project